How does Pushdown Optimization mode work in Centerprise?

 Moving data, containing millions of records, between source, ETL server, and target database can be a time-consuming process.
 When source and target database reside on the same server, unnecessary data movements and delays can be prevented by applying transformations to data in pushdown optimization mode.

-Pushdown optimization mode pushes down the transformation logic to the source or target database.
+The major difference between ETL and ELT lies in the stage at which we want to process the transformation logic, the latter of which pushes down the transformation logic to the source or target database.
 Centerprise integration server translates the applied transformation logic into automatically generated SQL queries.
 This eliminates the need for extracting data from the source, migrating it to staging tables on an ETL server for applying transformations, and then loading the transformed data on the target database.
 As a result, performance is significantly improved and data is readily made available to the end-users.

 Types of Pushdown Mode